Read more about the changes made on December 15 here.

 13.1 Governing Law.

-The laws of the state of California will govern this Agreement, without giving effect to its conflict of law principles.
+The laws of Ireland will govern this Agreement, without giving effect to its conflict of law principles.

 13.2 Binding Arbitration.

-(a) All disputes, claims and controversies, whether based on past, present or future events, arising out of or relating to statutory or common law claims, the breach, termination, enforcement, interpretation or validity of any provision of this Agreement, and the determination of the scope or applicability of your agreement to arbitrate any dispute, claim or controversy originating from this Agreement, but specifically excluding any dispute principally related to either party’s IP Rights (which will be resolved in litigation before the United States District Court for the Northern District of California), will be determined by binding arbitration in San Francisco, California before a single arbitrator.
+(a) Subject to Section 13.6 of these General Terms, all disputes, claims and controversies, whether based on past, present or future events, arising out of or relating to statutory or common law claims, the breach, termination, enforcement, interpretation or validity of any provision of this Agreement, and the determination of the scope or applicability of your agreement to arbitrate any dispute, claim or controversy originating from this Agreement, will be determined by binding arbitration under the ICC Rules by a sole arbitrator appointed according to the ICC Rules.
+The arbitrator may be the same nationality as any of the parties, and must be a member of the Law Society of Ireland or the Bar of Ireland, unless the parties agree otherwise.
+The place of arbitration will be Dublin, Ireland.
+The language of the arbitration will be English.

-(d) Nothing in this Agreement will preclude the parties from seeking provisional remedies in aid of arbitration from a court of appropriate jurisdiction.
+(c) Nothing in this Agreement will preclude the parties from seeking injunctive relief in aid of arbitration from a court of appropriate jurisdiction.

 13.3 Arbitration Procedure.

-(a) A party must notify the other party of its intent to commence arbitration prior to commencing arbitration.
-The notice must specify the date on which the arbitration demand is intended to be filed, which must be at least 30 days after the date of the notice.
-During this time period, the parties will meet for the purpose of resolving the dispute prior to commencing arbitration.
+A party must notify the other relevant parties of its intention to begin arbitration before doing so.
+The notice must specify the date on which the party plans to file the Request for Arbitration, which must be at least 30 days after the notice.

-The parties will keep confidential the existence of the arbitration, the arbitration proceeding, the hearing and the arbitrator’s decision, except (a) as necessary to prepare for and conduct the arbitration hearing on the merits; (b) in connection with a court application for a preliminary remedy, or confirmation of an arbitrator’s decision or its enforcement; (c) Stripe may disclose the arbitrator’s decision in confidential settlement negotiations; (d) each party may disclose as necessary to professional advisors that are subject to a strict duty of confidentiality; and (e) as Law otherwise requires.
+The parties will keep confidential the existence of the arbitration, the arbitration proceeding, the hearing, all documentation submitted or exchanged in the course of the arbitration proceeding, the submissions made by the parties and the decision made by the arbitrator, including its awards, except (a) as necessary to prepare for and conduct the arbitration hearing; (b) in connection with a court application for a preliminary remedy, or confirmation of an arbitrator’s decision or its enforcement; (c) the Stripe Parties may disclose the arbitrator’s decision in confidential settlement negotiations related to other disputes; (d) each party may disclose as necessary to professional advisers that are subject to a strict duty of confidentiality; and (e) as Law otherwise requires and to the extent not already in the public domain.
 The parties, witnesses, and arbitrator will treat as confidential and will not disclose to any third person (other than witnesses or experts) any documentary or other evidence produced in any arbitration, except as Law requires or if the evidence was obtained from the public domain or was otherwise obtained independently from the arbitration.

 13.5 Conflict of Rules.

-In the case of a conflict between the provisions of this Section 13 and the AAA Rules, the provisions of this Section 13 will prevail.
+In the case of a conflict between the provisions of this Section 13 and the ICC Rules, the provisions of this Section 13 will prevail.

 14. Modifications to this Agreement.

 Stripe may modify all or any part of this Agreement at any time by posting a revised version of the modified General Terms (including the introduction to this Agreement and the Definitions), Services Terms or terms incorporated by reference on the Stripe Legal Page or by notifying you.
 The modified Agreement is effective upon posting or, if Stripe notifies you, as stated in the notice.
+For modifications related to Authorised Payment Services, Stripe will notify you as Law requires.
 By continuing to use Services after the effective date of any modification to this Agreement, you agree to be bound by the modified Agreement.
 It is your responsibility to check the Stripe Legal Page regularly for modifications to this Agreement.
 Stripe last modified these General Terms on the date listed under the “General Terms” heading, and each set of Services Terms on the date listed under the heading for those terms.
 Except as this Agreement (including in this Section 14) otherwise allows, this Agreement may not be modified except in a writing signed by the parties.

 15. General Provisions.